-- (a) be immune from personal arrest or detention and from seizure of their personal baggage; - (b) be immune from legal process in respect of words spoken or written and all acts performed by them in their official capacity; - (c) enjoy inviolability for all papers, documents and official material, subject to the provisions of the Convention; - (d) enjoy the same exemptions from taxation in respect of salaries and emoluments paid to them by the OPCW and on the same conditions as are enjoyed by officials of the United Nations; - (e) be exempt, together with their spouses from immigration restrictions and alien registration; - (f) be given, together with their spouses, the same repatriation facilities in time of international crises as officials of comparable rank of diplomatic missions; - (g) be accorded the same privileges in respect of exchange facilities as are accorded to members of comparable rank of diplomatic missions. - 3.
-The officials of the OPCW shall be exempt from national service obligations, provided that, in relation to nationals of the Republic of Panama, such exemption shall be confined to officials of the OPCW whose names have, by reason of their duties, been placed upon a list compiled by the Director-General of the OPCW and approved by the Republic of Panama.
-Should other officials of the OPCW be called up for national service by the Republic of Panama, the Republic of Panama shall, at the request of the OPCW, grant such temporary deferments in the call-up of such officials as may be necessary to avoid interruption in the continuation of essential work. - 4.
+- (a) be immune from personal arrest or detention in respect of acts committed in the course of fulfilling their duties and from seizure of their personal baggage; - (b) be immune from legal process in respect of words spoken or written and all acts performed by them in their official capacity; - (c) enjoy inviolability for all papers, documents and official material, subject to the provisions of the Convention; - (d) enjoy the same exemptions from taxation in respect of salaries and emoluments paid to them by the OPCW and on the same conditions as are enjoyed by officials of the United Nations, in accordance with the 1946 Convention on the Privileges and Immunities of the United Nations; - (e) be exempt, together with their spouses, from immigration restrictions and alien registration; - (f) be given, together with their spouses, the same repatriation facilities in time of international crises as officials of comparable rank of diplomatic missions; - (g) be accorded the same privileges in respect of exchange facilities as are accorded to members of comparable rank of diplomatic missions. - 3.
+The officials of the OPCW shall be exempt from national service obligations, provided that, in relation to nationals of Georgia, such exemption shall be confined to officials of the OPCW whose names have, by reason of their duties, been placed upon a list compiled by the Director-General of the OPCW and approved by Georgia.
+Should other officials of the OPCW be called up for national service by Georgia, Georgia shall, in accordance with the legislation of Georgia, at the request of the OPCW, grant such temporary deferments in the call-up of such officials as may be necessary to avoid interruption in the continuation of essential work. - 4.
 In addition to the privileges and immunities specified in paragraphs 1, 2 and 3 of this Article, the Director-General of the OPCW shall be accorded on behalf of himself and his spouse, the privileges and immunities, exemptions and facilities accorded to diplomatic agents on behalf of themselves and their spouses, in accordance with international law.
 The same privileges and immunities, exemptions and facilities shall also be accorded to a senior official of the OPCW acting on behalf of the Director-General. - 5.
 Privileges and immunities are granted to officials of the OPCW in the interests of the OPCW, and not for the personal benefit of the individuals themselves.
-It is the duty of all persons enjoying such privileges and immunities to observe in all other respects the laws and regulations of the Republic of Panama.
+It is the duty of all persons enjoying such privileges and immunities to observe in all other respects the legislation of Georgia.
 The OPCW shall have the right and the duty to waive the immunity of any official of the OPCW in any case where, in its opinion, the immunity would impede the course of justice and can be waived without prejudice to the interests of the OPCW. - 6.
-The OPCW shall cooperate at all times with the appropriate authorities of the Republic of Panama to facilitate the proper administration of justice, and shall secure the observance of police regulations and prevent the occurrence of any abuse in connection with the privileges, immunities and facilities mentioned in this Article.
+The OPCW shall cooperate at all times with the appropriate authorities of Georgia to facilitate the proper administration of justice, and shall secure the observance of police regulations and prevent the occurrence of any abuse in connection with the privileges, immunities and facilities mentioned in this Article.